Why is Self-Awareness Important for Being a Successful Leader?

 What are the best ways to do this within our organisation?

 One way is to meet face-to-face with people who know you well at work and ask them how they see you as a leader.
 Invite appreciative feedback and ask for advice.
-Notice how their appraisal of your leadership matches or differs from your own appraisal.
+Notice how their appraisal of your leadership style matches or differs from your own appraisal.

 Anne McCarthy